- J.D., Harvard Law School

 Professor Boni-Saenz's scholarship focuses on legal issues in aging as well as doctrinal and institutional questions in inheritance law.
 His scholarly work is interdisciplinary in nature and draws on insights from several areas, including medicine, philosophy, and social policy.
-He has taught courses in Property, Trusts and Estates, Elder Law, and Health Law.
+He has taught courses in Property, Trusts and Estates, Elder Law, Health Law, and Latinx and the Law.

 Distributive Justice and Donative Intent, 65 UCLA Law Review 324 (2018).

 Reprinted in Nussbaum and Law (2015) and U.S. Durable Powers of Attorney & Guardianship (2016) (in Chinese).